hacks-guide/Guide_Panda/_pages/A9LH-to-B9S.md

 1. Reboot holding (Start) during boot to launch the Luma3DS chainloader menu
 1. Launch GodMode9 by pressing (A)
+1. If you are prompted to create an essential files backup, press (A) to do so, then press (A) to continue once it has completed
 1. Navigate to `[0:] SDCARD` -> `luma` -> `payloads`
 1. Press (X) on `SafeB9SInstaller.bin` to delete it
 1. Press (A) to confirm